yddcode/TLHDIBD2021/README.md

 If you use the dataset, please cite this paper: (under review)

-H Guo 1,2, D Yang 1, J Zhao 1,3, Z Shi 1, D Zhu 1, T Wang 1.
+H Guo, D Yang, J Zhao, Z Shi, D Zhu, T Wang.
 Hybrid-CBF: A hybrid classification and binarization framework for historical Tai Le document image binarization.
 Pattern Recognition.
 2021.